yongjinkim49/carbon-credit-NFT/README.md

 # The Path Ahead
-Though, we have made substantial progress towards our end goal of a decentralised Carbon Credit Marketplace, there are still 'Miles to go'.
+Though, we have made substantial progress towards our end goal of a decentralised carbon-credit marketplace, there are still 'Miles to go'.
 Some of the updates / initiatives that we have in the works -
-* Implementing collaboration with off chain and other on chain Carbon Credit Marketplace to further improve the liquidity within the Market.
+* Implementing collaboration with off chain and other on chain carbon-credit marketplaces to further improve the liquidity within the Market.
-* To plan for the future - We understand the current voluntary Carbon Credit Market will grow substantially if not exponentially in the coming future.
-This would call for the current model to expnand to ther avenues of Carbon Capture, say industrial carbon capture, renewable energy projects, advanced technological projects.
+* To plan for the future - We understand the current voluntary carbon-credit market will grow substantially if not exponentially in the coming future.
+This would call for the current model to expand to other avenues of carbon capture, say industrial carbon capture, renewable energy projects, advanced technological projects.
-* Since, the active Carbon Capture projects could be highly volatile in terms of actual output.
-We need to implement a methodology to source, manage and create a pool or repository of Carbon Credits to cover any potential shortfall in production.
+* Since, the active carbon capture projects could be highly volatile in terms of actual output.
+We need to implement a methodology to source, manage and create a pool or repository of carbon credits to cover any potential shortfall in production.

   <h1 align="center">